Shinkson47/Data-CWK/README.md

 See the specification on blackboard.

 # Repository guidelines
-All work must be completed on individual branches.
+All work must be completed on relavent branches, and never directly to master.
 Only completed and peer reviewed content will be allowed to be merged to the master.